PeterCamilleri/mini_term/README.md

 extended keys may be composed of more than one byte.
 These methods only return one byte at a time.

-*MiniTerm.get_mapped_char* - A mapped character is one or more raw characters that are mapped to an array containing a symbol and the characters that pathed the mapping to that sysmbol.
+*MiniTerm.get_mapped_char, etc* - A mapped character is one or more raw characters that are mapped to an array containing a symbol and the characters that pathed the mapping to that sysmbol.
 For example:

 ```ruby
 [:go_left, "\e[D"]